Apocalypticism: Crusades

+From the outset, the Crusades were filled with apocalyptic expectation and prophecy, beginning with the preachings of figures like Peter the Hermit to inspire knights, nobles, and commoners to march to the Holy Land and take Jerusalem.
+Other leading figures of the People's Crusade, such as Volkmar and Emicho, were so filled with zealotry that they slaughtered Jewish inhabitants along their journey to the Levant.
+Emicho claimed that Christ appeared and ordered him to fulfill apocalyptic prophecy by marching on Constantinople, seizing Jerusalem, triggering the Second Coming, and beginning the end times struggle against the Antichrist.
+Leaders of the following Prince's Crusade, such as Raymond of Aguilers, understood their conquest of Jerusalem as being a victory of Christendom over the Saracen "pagans" and as a sign of the oncoming Apocalypse and Second Coming.

+Christian chroniclers, such as Matthew of Edessa, illustrated the Crusades in an apocalyptic framework, connecting the Frankish rule with the fourth kingdom in Daniel's prophecy.
+Many other European writers emphasized the bloodiness during the massacre of Jerusalem as fulfilling the violent prophecies of Revelation.
+Muslim scholars reacted to the success of the First Crusade with less apocalyptic interpretation, instead perceiving it as more of a tragedy of history.
+Joachim of Fiore and other millenarian thinkers perceived saw the Crusades as temporary, foreseeing the voluntarily conversion of the Islamic world over time.

 Fifth Monarchy Men

 The Fifth Monarchists or Fifth Monarchy Men were an extreme Puritan sect active from 1649 to 1660 during the Interregnum, following the English Civil Wars of the 17th century.
 They took their name from a prophecy in the Book of Daniel that four ancient monarchies (Babylonian, Persian, Macedonian, and Roman) would precede the kingdom of Christ.
 They also referred to the year 1666 and its relationship to the biblical Number of the Beast indicating the end of earthly rule by carnal human beings.
 They were one of a number of nonconformist dissenting groups that emerged around this time.